Comparing R C M Technologies (RCMT) and Its Competitors

 |2.41

-R C M Technologies currently has a consensus price target of $6.00, suggesting a potential upside of 45.61%.
-As a group, “Help supply services” companies have a potential upside of 14.23%.
-Given R C M Technologies’ stronger consensus rating and higher possible upside, analysts plainly believe R C M Technologies is more favorable than its peers.
+R C M Technologies presently has a consensus target price of $6.00, indicating a potential upside of 49.25%.
+As a group, “Help supply services” companies have a potential upside of 14.94%.
+Given R C M Technologies’ stronger consensus rating and higher probable upside, analysts plainly believe R C M Technologies is more favorable than its competitors.

 Summary

-R C M Technologies peers beat R C M Technologies on 10 of the 13 factors compared.
+R C M Technologies competitors beat R C M Technologies on 10 of the 13 factors compared.

 RCM Technologies, Inc. provides business and technology solutions in the United States, Canada, Puerto Rico, and Serbia.
 It operates through three segments: Engineering, Specialty Health Care, and Information Technology.
 The Engineering segment offers a range of engineering services, including project management engineering and design, engineering analysis, engineer-procure-construct, configuration management, hardware/software validation and verification, quality assurance, technical writing and publications, manufacturing process planning and improvement, and 3D/BIM integrated design.
 The Specialty Health Care segment provides long-term and short-term staffing, executive search, and placement services in the fields of rehabilitation, including physical therapists, occupational therapists, and speech language pathologists; nursing; managed care; allied health care; health care management; medical office support; and non-medical caregivers or companions.
 This segment also offers in-patient, outpatient, sub-acute and acute care, multilingual speech pathology, rehabilitation, geriatric, pediatric, and adult day care services to hospitals, long-term care facilities, schools, sports medicine facilities, and private practices.
 The Information Technology segment provides enterprise business solutions, application services, infrastructure solutions, competitive advantage and productivity solutions, life sciences solutions, and other vertical market specific solutions.
 The company serves aerospace and defense, energy, financial services, health care, life sciences, manufacturing and distribution, and technology industries, as well as educational institutions and the public sector.
 RCM Technologies, Inc. was founded in 1971 and is headquartered in Pennsauken, New Jersey.